 How are chatbots different from live chat?

-While live chat has been around for a significant amount of time, chatbots are fairly new and are referred to as the next generation of intelligence.
+Live chat connects customers with human agents in real time.
+Chatbots rely on automation to handle conversations without direct human involvement.
 There are a few significant differences between chatbots and live chat software that one must consider before they make a choice between the two.

 Faster Resolution Time